 Roosevelt Forest was set up during the depression in the 1930's from land purchased by then Stratford Town Manager, Donald D. Sammis.
 It was developed, in large part, through President Franklin D. Roosevelt's W.P.A. program, designed to provide jobs for legitimate public projects.
 The park was established to provide recreational opportunities for townspeople, and to protect the watershed, wildlife, and beauty of this fine example of mixed deciduous forest.

-Included in the forest system is a lovely pond, various wetlands, and, for the user's benefit, there are playgrounds, picnic tables, picnic shelters, cooking pits, and walking paths.
+Included in the forest system is a lovely pond, various wetlands, and, for the user's benefit, there are picnic tables, a picnic shelters, and walking paths.
 Hiking, cross-country skiing, and snowshoeing are all enjoyed here.
+There is also a youth group camping area that can be reserved by youth groups such as the Boy Scouts.

 Without a doubt, the outstanding feature of the forest is its natural flora and fauna.
 Roosevelt Forest is a wildlife sanctuary and it has most species one would expect to find in a typical Connecticut mixed deciduous forest, including both coniferous (pines, spruces, etc.) and deciduous broadleaf hardwoods (maples, oaks, etc.).
 Lovely trails, some marked, lead one to the wonders of nature.
 Deer, small mammals, reptiles, amphibians, and much of Connecticut's birdlife can be observed within the forest.
 Trees, ferns, and wildflowers abound.